- Auburn Municipal Court

 Q: Can I go to driving school or otherwise keep a ticket off my record?

 A: Driving school is typically at the discretion of the Court.
 However, if this is your first moving violation within the City of Auburn, the Court will generally allow you to complete an in-person traffic safety program in the City of Auburn.
 Upon completion, the citation will be Nol Prossed.
-The Court reserves the right to deny your application for the program based upon your statewide or nationwide driving history, even if it is a first offense in this jurisdiction.
+The Court reserves the right to deny your request for the program based upon your statewide or nationwide driving history, even if it is a first offense in this jurisdiction.
 Additionally, individuals with CDL's are not eligible for this program.
 If you are eligible for and interested in attending our Traffic Safety Program, please contact a Magistrate at least ten (10) days before your scheduled court date.

 The Day of Court